bencinn/chocolate/chocolate_libvm/vm-documentation/iset-version-0.md

 ## Control Flows
 Jump in this cases means setting the next instruction to be the value
 - (10) Cmp p1 p2
-Compare value in register p1 and register p2 and set vm flags according to the result
+Compare value in register p1 and register p2 and set vm flags according to the result (p2 is refer as source, p1 is refer as dest)
 - (11) Jmp p1
 Jump to address in register p1 (specifically, set the next inst pointer to p1)
 - (12) Je p1
 Jump to address in register p1 if equal
+- (13) Jz p1
+Jump to address in register p1 if source is zero (flag)